istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 #### Egress Gateway

-Create another Gateway object, but this time to operate the `Egress Gateway` you have already installed with `helm`:
+Create another Gateway object, but this time to operate the egress gateway you have already installed:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3